VonHumbolt/RoadBedProject/README.md

 As a second goal, Houses, categories and cities are cached using Redis.
 Redis configuration is in config package.Also, AOP was used.
 For logging process, Logging aspect was created and saving, deleting methods were logged.
 To upload images on the cloud, Cloudinary Api was used.
 Cloudinary configuration and ImageServices are in config package.
 Unit tests of the business layer is written using Mockito.
+Unit tests are inside the src/test package.
 Docker was used to execute Redis and MongoDB images.
 For this purpose, docker compose file was generated.

 <h4>On the Frontend Side, </h4>